-The Masters students, from nine different universities in Japan, will spend four weeks in the North-east of Scotland as part of the Nippon Foundation Ocean Innovation Consortium Summer School 2019, studying modules led by RGU staff on subsea engineering, oil and gas, and renewable energy.
+The Masters students, from nine different universities in Japan, spent the last four weeks in the North-east of Scotland as part of the Nippon Foundation Ocean Innovation Consortium Summer School 2019, studying modules led by RGU staff on subsea engineering, oil and gas, and renewable energy.

-The group will be sailing from Aberdeen Harbour to view Vattenfall’s Aberdeen Offshore Windfarm (EOWDC), go through an intensive three days BOSIET training course and experience RGU’s state of the art drilling simulator and virtual reality technology suite.
-They will also have the chance to attend this year’s SPE Offshore Europe Conference & Exhibition.
+During their time in Aberdeen, the group went sailing from Aberdeen Harbour to view Vattenfall’s Aberdeen Offshore Windfarm (EOWDC), were put through an intensive three days BOSIET training course and experienced RGU’s state of the art drilling simulator and virtual reality technology suite.
+The students also attended this year’s SPE Offshore Europe Conference at P&J Live.

-As part of the programme, the group will enjoy a packed cultural itinerary which will see them visit the Glen Garioch Distillery, Castle Fraser, the Braemar Highland Gathering and even experience climbing a Munro.
+As part of the programme, the group enjoyed a packed cultural itinerary which will saw them visit the Glen Garioch Distillery, Castle Fraser, the Braemar Highland Gathering and even experience climbing a Munro.

 The Nippon Foundation, a social innovation grant organisation, is leading the effort to enhance capacity building in offshore engineering in Japan and both the students and RGU faced a competitive selection to be involved in the initiative when the scheme began in 2016.